City on Houghton:

 Representing Team GB at the Olympics, Houghton became a household name by scoring in all three group matches, including the winning goals against New Zealand and Brazil.

-The centre-back signed a new contract with the Blues in May, extending her stay to the end of the 2017 season.
+The centre-back signed a new contract with the Blues in May, extending her stay to the end of the 2017 season, before marshalling her side to Champions League qualification.